infusephp/framework/README.md

 ### Web Server

 The app is actually served through the `/app` directory to prevent the framework files from being publicly accessible.
-Whether using apache or nginx, make sure to set the site directory to `{FRAMEWORK_PATH}/app`.
+Whether using apache or nginx, make sure to set the site directory to `{FRAMEWORK_PATH}/app` or else the URL routing will not work properly.

 ## Contributing